-After two years of disruption and uncertainty caused by the pandemic, this year’s conference will focus on two main themes, belonging and wellbeing, and aims to bring together delegates and presenters from a wide range of healthcare professions to re-establish identity, re-build networks, and recreate a sense of belonging to the healthcare community, both among staff and students.
+After two years of disruption and uncertainty caused by the pandemic, the 2022 conference focused on two main themes, belonging and wellbeing, and aimed to bring together delegates and presenters from a wide range of healthcare professions to re-establish identity, re-build networks, and recreate a sense of belonging to the healthcare community, both among staff and students.

-NET2022 offers delegates an intimate and immersive conference experience as an in-person, two-day residential event, and, building on lessons learned from virtual delivery, provides remote attendance for delegates and presenters via a fully interactive hybrid day on 7 September.
-Join the conference via the mode that best suits your needs to engage with our vibrant programme of keynotes, peer-led themed sessions, symposia, workshops and posters.
+NET2022 offered delegates an intimate and immersive conference experience as an in-person, two-day residential event, and, building on lessons learned from virtual delivery, provided remote attendance for delegates and presenters via a fully interactive hybrid day on 7 September.

-While retaining a strong focus on Nursing professions, NET2022 will include sessions from more than 20 different healthcare professions, allowing delegates to learn from evidence-based good practice from outside of their chosen discipline.
-Our networking opportunities will allow you to strengthen your interdisciplinary communities and regain your sense of belonging.
+While retaining a strong focus on Nursing professions, NET2022 included sessions from more than 20 different healthcare professions, allowing delegates to learn from evidence-based good practice from outside of their chosen discipline.
+Our networking opportunities allowed delegates to strengthen their interdisciplinary communities and regain a sense of belonging.

 Join the conversation at #NETConf22

 Booking information for NET2023 will be released in due course.

 Allyship and creating a sense of belonging